-Jurisdiction/region/antitrust authority Antitrust statement/development Source (xxvii) The Australian New Zealand Industrial Gas Association (ANZIGA).
-The authorisation enables ANZIGA's members and their related bodies corporate and other suppliers of medical oxygen to hospitals and similar medical facilities to exchange information and make and give effect to contracts, arrangements and understandings to ensure security of supply of medical oxygen to hospitals and similar medical facilities during the Covid-19 pandemic.
-On 1 October 2020, the ACCC issued a final determination granting conditional authorisation for the conduct until 30 September 2021. (xxviii) Victorian chicken meat suppliers to coordinate through a working group to reduce the impact of the Covid-19 pandemic and associated Victorian stage 4 restrictions on the chicken meat industry.
-On 29 October, the ACCC issued a final determination granting conditional authorisation for the conduct until 31 December, subject to conditions requiring the processors to provide the ACCC with weekly reports setting out decisions made by the working group.
+Jurisdiction/region/antitrust authority Antitrust statement/development Source (xxix) Virgin Australia and Alliance Airlines to cooperate on 41 regional routes and two short-haul international routes, in particular to share information and agree on service capacity, schedules and potentially revenue sharing on the routes on which they operate, including for new routes not currently serviced by either airline.
+The ACCC has also issued a draft determination proposing to authorise Qantas and China Eastern Airlines to continue coordination on their operations between Australia and Mainland China.
+This would allow the ACCC's conditional authorisation originally granted in 2015 to extend beyond the original expiry date of 31 October 2020 to March 2022.
+Qantas and China Eastern Airlines argued that such an extension would allow confidence to be restored and sustainable services to be operated in the short- to medium-term after the pandemic.
 Bangladesh Bangladesh Competition Commission (BCC) A five member panel of the BCC is monitoring the sale of essential medical and health care items, PPE production factories, and services provided by private clinics, hospitals and diagnostic centres in particular for evidence of anti-competitive practices.
 The panel will submit a final report to the BCC.
 Bangladesh antitrust agency to regulate personal protective equipment market, PaRR (17/08/20) China State Administration for Market Regulation (SAMR) SAMR has released several notices on Covid-19-protection-related products and has taken enforcement action, including against stockpiling, forcing up prices and colluding on price increases.
 SAMR has said in a statement that it will suspend certain antitrust rules under China's Anti-Monopoly Law to support efforts to fight the Covid-19 epidemic and to resume industrial production.
-For example, there will be exemptions in relation to technical developments and the development of unified standards in the healthcare sectors regarding the manufacture or development of medicines, medical devices, protective equipment and vaccines as well as schemes SAMR website A&O Beijing/Shanghai/A&O Lang Yue (FTZ) Joint Operation Office (23/03/20) Press release (in Chinese), SAMR (05/04/20) plus Mlex summary (06/04/20) China's SAMR calls for enhanced competition enforcement, intensified IP protection, Mlex (15/06/20)
+For example, there will be exemptions in relation to technical developments and the development of unified standards in the healthcare sectors regarding the manufacture or development of medicines, medical devices, protective equipment and vaccines as well as schemes implement for disaster relief.
+SAMR indicated that any applicant for an exemption (or any complainant) would be contacted within two days of submitting a request.
+SAMR website A&O Beijing/Shanghai/A&O Lang Yue (FTZ) Joint Operation Office (23/03/20) Press release (in Chinese), SAMR (05/04/20) plus Mlex summary (06/04/20) China's SAMR calls for enhanced competition enforcement, intensified IP protection, Mlex (15/06/20)